 Ever since I visited the Torrey Pines State Natural Reserve, I am obsessed with the Torrey Pine tree!

-You see, the Torrey Pine is the rarest pine tree in the United States and lives only in North County San Diego, with one exception-a grove on an island off the coast of Santa Barbara.
+The Torrey Pine is the rarest pine tree in the United States.
+They are only found in North County San Diego, There is one exception though, a grove on an island off the coast of Santa Barbara.

 I get delighted whenever I come across one!